linoscope/linoscope.github.io/writing-a-game-boy-emulator-in-ocaml/index.md

 Below is an example integration test implemented using a test ROM and [`ppx_expect`](https://github.com/janestreet/ppx_expect).
 Here is what is happening:

-1. `M.run_test_rom_and_print_framebuffer` runs the given ROM and prints the final state of the screen in ascii characters.
+1. `M.run_test_rom_and_print_framebuffer` runs the given ROM and prints the final state of the screen in ASCII characters.
 1. The printed string is matched with the `...` in `[%expect{|...|}]`.

 Details about `ppx_expect` can be found in [this article](https://blog.janestreet.com/testing-with-expectations).